jonnii/BuildDeploySupport/README.md

 BuildDeploySupport
 ==================

 BuildDeploySupport is a collection of useful build scripts that you can use in your own project.

+Please note that this is a work in progress.

 How do I get it?
 ----------------